-Competent authorities should analyse the impact of the relevant market practice before carrying out the relevant market practice.
+Competent authorities should analyse the impact of the relevant market practice when assessing whether such practice constitutes an AMP.

-The Agency currently considers the application of the AMPs regime only in relation to the information which users of wholesale energy markets would expect to be made public concerning wholesale energy products for the following incidents and possibly in coordination with the competent national financial market authority:
+The Agency currently considers the application of the AMPs regime primarily in relation to the information which users of wholesale energy markets would expect to be made public concerning wholesale energy products for the following incidents and possibly in coordination with the competent national financial market authority:

-- Disclosure of inside information through regional or national inside information platforms fulfilling the RIS requirements mentioned above if nominated by the competent NRA(s) following a public consultation and notified to the Agency.
-NRAs should aim at regional platforms agreed on with relevant NRAs for relevant markets; - Disclosure of inside information in an aggregated/anonymised way in order to comply with competition law and notified to the Agency if considered necessary at national level and agreed upon by the national NRA with the national competition authority and notified to the Agency; - Definition of national/regional thresholds for the disclosure of inside information in relevant wholesale gas markets following consultation of market participants and accepted by the competent NRA(s) and notified to the Agency.
+Disclosure of inside information through regional or national inside information platforms fulfilling the minimum quality requirements listed by the Agency in Chapter 7.2.2 of this Guidance, if nominated by the competent NRA(s) following a public consultation and notified to the Agency.
+NRAs should aim at regional platforms agreed on with relevant NRAs for relevant markets;

+Disclosure of inside information in an aggregated/anonymised way in order to comply with competition law and notified to the Agency if considered necessary at national level and agreed upon by the national NRA with the national competition authority and notified to the Agency.